Dentures from Dental On Clarke, Crows Nest

 The dentures procedure

 If your denture is to be fixed to implants, the implants will need to be placed prior to making your denture.
-This would be completed by an oral and maxillofacial surgeon to ensure the best possible chance of successful placement, and integration of the implants.
+This step would often be completed by a dental specialist to ensure the best possible chance of successful placement, and integration of the implants.

 Whether you are receiving fixed or removable full or partial dentures, the next step is then for your dentist to take impressions of your mouth.
-A provisional dentures is made of wax, and then constructed in a dental laboratory.
-This is used to check fit, comfort and aesthetics at a second appointment.
+A trial denture is made of wax in a dental laboratory.
+This trial denture is used to check fit, comfort and aesthetics at a second appointment.
 Once any necessary adjustments are made and you and your dentist are satisfied, the finished appliance is fabricated.
 Your denture is then yours to take home for a test drive, and your dentist will provide you with instructions on how best to care for it.
 The denture is reviewed and adjusted as necessary at subsequent check-up appointments.

 Whether you’re receiving full or partial dentures, they will be constructed over several appointments in order to optimise the way they fit, look and feel.
 The denture is then reviewed and adjusted at subsequent appointments, and your dentist will give you tips on how to care for your dentures properly.